Skip to main content

 🌍

-Real-World Connection Place value is useful when counting money, reading house numbers, keeping score, and understanding calendars and clocks.
+Real-World Connection Place value is useful when counting money, reading house numbers, keeping score, understanding calendars, and noticing how numbers are organized in everyday life.